 SECOND IN A SERIES OF THREE COURSES

-- Advanced communication techniques (responses)
+- Advanced negotiation techniques

 Sworn members of law enforcement or corrections, hostage negotiators, patrol officers, military investigative personnel, non-law enforcement members of a crisis negotiation team, mental health professionals and clergy members supporting law enforcement activities

 You must have successfully completed IPTM’s Crisis Hostage Negotiations – Level I course or its 40-equivalent.
 This class is not recommended for students who have not had previous negotiation training.
 Request for exceptions must be submitted and approved by IPTM.